wangengi/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a function that prints the sign of a number.
+function that computes the absolute value of an integer.